Off-Season (3 Day)

 Lucas Brey, MS, CSCS

-For grapplers looking to devote serious time and effort to improving their physical attributes either between competitions, or simply to improve their performance and longevity as non-competitors.
+For athletes looking to devote serious time and effort to improving their physical attributes either between competitions, or simply to improve their performance and longevity as non-competitors.
 A regimented, comprehensive plan that will undoubtedly take your strength and conditioning to the next level.

 benefit-image-0